MS Normac: History

 The Normac sailed the Owen Sound to Sault Ste.
 Marie route via Killarney and the North Channel, commencing July 16, 1931.
 From 1932, she sailed the Manitoulin Island - Tobermory route and in later years, along this same route with the S.S.
 Norisle.
+In December 1940, the crew of the Normac rescued two lighthouse keepers stranded outside Tobermory by ice.
+The Normac broke up the ice surrounding the lighthouse to make a path for the lighthouse keepers' boat to navigate the ice.

 After the M.S Norgoma was converted to diesel fuel and placed on the Tobermory run, in 1964 the Normac took up the role as an automobile ferry across the North Channel from Meldrum Bay to Blind River and Cockburn Island, a portion of its original run from Owen Sound.
 Normac remained on this route until the close of the 1968 season when she was retired.
 She was sold to Donald F. Lee of Port Lambton Ontario, and moved from Owen Sound to Wallaceburg Ontario, where she spent the winter.